Warren Buffett believes that, over a ten-year period (or longer), the S&P 500 Index will perform better than most professional actively traded funds.

-The Motley Fool writes “Well, simply put, a hedge fund is nothing more than an investment company that invests its clients’ money in alternative investments to either beat the market or provide a hedge against unforeseen market changes.”
+The team at NASDAQwrites “Well, simply put, a hedge fund is nothing more than an investment company that invests its clients’ money in alternative investments to either beat the market or provide a hedge against unforeseen market changes.”

 Who is winning the bet?

-At the end of 2016 we were nine years into the ten year bet.
-Who do you think is ahead?
-Do you think it’s a close race?
+At the end of 2016, we were nine years into the ten-year bet.
+Who do you think was ahead?
+Do you think it was a close race?

-At the end of the ninth year the Vanguard index fund has logged a compound annual increase of 7.1% per year.
+At the end of the ninth year, the Vanguard index fund logged a compound annual increase of 7.1% per year.
 Not bad.
-At that rate you would double your money in 10 years.
-In fact, through the nine years the fund is already up more than 85%.
-It’s well on it’s way to potentially doubling!
+At that rate, you would double your money in 10 years.
+In fact, through the nine years, the fund was already up more than 85%.
+It was well on its way to potentially doubling!

 How are the hedge funds doing?

-The average of the five funds have produced a compound annual increase of 2.2%.
+The average of the five funds has produced a compound annual increase of 2.2%.
 No, that isn’t a typo.
 The average total gain of the five funds is right around 22%.
 Yes, almost 1/4 of the S&P 500 Index’s gain.
-The best of the five funds is up a total of around 63% – still way below the S&P 500 Index’s performance.
+The best of the five funds was up a total of around 63% – still way below the S&P 500 Index’s performance.

 Actively managed funds – worth the cost?